-A kegel is an exercise first introduced in the late 1940’s named after a German doctor of the same name.
-Dr. Kegel discovered that his patients were suffering from weak vaginal muscles and that they needed a method to strengthen those vaginal muscles.
+The kegel exercised was discovered in the late 1940’s named after a German doctor who introduced the exercise.
+Dr. Kegel realized that his patients were suffering from weak vaginal muscles and that they needed a method to strengthen those vaginal muscles.
 He created a routine of isometric squeezing that worked to increase strength in the vaginal canal.
-Medical studies from around the world have since verified the results many times over.

-Isometric squeezing is the contraction of a muscle upon command without the use of weight resistance.
+Isometric squeezing is the controlled contraction of a muscle without the use of weight resistance.
 As an example of isometric exercise, contract your bicep right now, without the help of movement or weight.
 You contract the muscle by tightening it.
 In a kegel exercise, you will be asking the muscles of the pelvic floor (think vaginal canal and the perineum) to contract.
-For this to be effective, a woman must spend a significant amount of time kegel exercising each day.
-The recommended kegel exercise routine from Mayo Clinic is as follows:

 Decades of independent research studies confirm that exercising the muscles of the pelvic floor will treat and prevent incontinence (urinary, fecal, gas), organ prolapse (bladder, rectum, uterus), and sexual dysfunction (dryness, laxity, orgasm).

-While some urologists, gynecologists, and urogynecologists recommend to patients a kegel exercise routine to treat and prevent any of the concerns mentioned above, many physicians never suggest kegel exercises to their patients at all.
-In fact, a recent study by doctors at the University of Pennsylvania discovered that only 5% of clinic websites offer advice on how to treat sexual dysfunction even though kegels are well known to successfully treat many forms of sexual dysfunction.
+While many doctors recommend kegel routines to their patients, there are still many doctors who don't emphasize the importance of the routine to their patients.
+A recent study by doctors at the University of Pennsylvania discovered that only 5% of clinic websites offer advice on how to treat sexual dysfunction even though kegels are well known to successfully treat many forms of sexual dysfunction.

 Kegelbell was created out of frustration from trying other vaginal strengthening solutions on the market that are oddly painful yet remain too light for efficient strengthening.
 Kegelbell is slender and comfortable with the weight on the outside of the body, so you can quickly and comfortably add more weight and increase the challenge to achieve your maximum strength.
 Increased strength and tone will greatly improve prevention from pelvic floor weakness and will give you back the confidence you need to live your life to the fullest.